mahirk/Interactive-Lab-Hub/Lab 4/README.md

 We encourage you to try using these controls, **while** paying particular attention to how the interaction changes depending on the position of the controls.
 For example, if you have your servo rotating a screen (or a piece of cardboard) from one position to another, what changes about the interaction if the control is on the same side of the screen, or the opposite side of the screen?
 Trying and retrying different configurations generally helps reveal what a design choice changes about the interaction -- _make sure to document what you tried_!

+### Feedback

+>The ideas all look great and the car parking assistant is useful.
+It is really interesting to see the physical build of the device and how the back side of it is also designed with a opening mechanism.
+As a user I am a bit confused about what the rotary encoder and the buttons control just by looking at the device.
+Probably some texts or visual feedback from the screen could help explain that.
+Also, maybe sound could be used to notify the user since when driving the driver don't always look at the screen.
+The speaker could be used!

+> Cool idea to use the distance sensor, love how you prototyped with a cardboard to place all the buttons and the display.
+It was not quite clear to me where the device is going to be placed tho, would it be better to be on the wall or the vehicle?
+Also, it could expand to adding a sound alarm when the vehicle gets too close to the wall.

 ### Part F
 ### Record